heb12/heb12-android/README.md

 This app is based on [Heb12 Desktop](https://github.com/heb12/heb12).
 It was started by @Pufflegamerz.

-## Planned Additions for 1.2
+## Planned Additions for 1.3
-1. Settings
+1.
-2. Bookmark
-3. Favorites
-4. Notes
-5. Custom themes, text styles, and translations

-## Planned Bug Fixes for 1.2
+## Planned Bug Fixes for 1.3
-1. Books with spaces in them will not load
+1. Custom point size not working